 Welcome to the Peace Plaza

-Peace Day 2014 will be celebrated on Friday, September 19 with the following theme: Who Will You Make Peace With?
+Peace Day 2014 was celebrated on Friday, September 19 with the following theme: Who Will You Make Peace With?

 September 2014 – Peace Month in the Rockford Region was inspired by Peace One Day and incredible initiatives by like-minded Rockford citizens and organizations.
 The Peace Month Coalition (Connect2Peace) now has a website with lots of information about local activities: www.connect2peace.org